algorithmiaio/langpacks/python/README.md

 ## Building an algorithm
 ```
 docker run --rm -it -v `pwd`:/tmp/build -e LANGUAGE_VERSION=[python2 | python3] algorithmia/langbuilder-python

+If you want to have a shared cache add this to the command `-v <cache-dir>:/home/algo/.cache`
 ```

 ## Running an algorithm: